On prethermal time crystals from semi-holography: The semi-holographic framework

 An important advantage of this construction is that it naturally lends itself to phenomenology.
 It can be shown that the energy-momentum tensor of the full system (conserved in the physical background metric) can be written as a local polynomial in the energy-momentum tensors of the individual perturbative and non-perturbative (holographic) subsectors \cite{Banerjee:2017ozx,Kurkela:2018dku}.
 Consequently, once coarse-grained descriptions of the perturbative and non-perturbative (holographic) subsectors are known at any scale, they are sufficient to build a coarse-grained description of the full hybrid system at the same scale in consistency with Wilsonian RG.
 This feature is special to semi-holographic (democratic) couplings and would not hold for arbitrary interactions between the perturbative and non-perturbative subsectors.
 For instance, consider a mixture of water and oil.
 Knowing only the hydrodynamic transport data of water and of oil is not enough to determine the hydrodynamics of the mixture because the transport coefficients of the mixture also depend on the detailed intermolecular interactions.
 By contrast, semi-holographic democratic couplings allow us to construct the hydrodynamic description of the full gauge theory from the coarse-grained hydrodynamic properties of the perturbative and non-perturbative subsectors in the large-$N$ limit \cite{Kurkela:2018dku}.

 To make this more precise, let us consider a dynamical system $\mathcal{F}$ defined on a fixed background metric $ g^{(B)}_\mn $.
-The full system is composed of two subsectors, $\mathcal{U}$ and $\tilde{\mathcal{U}}$, representing the perturbative and non-perturbative degrees of freedom, respectively.
+The full system is composed of two subsectors, $\mathcal{U}$ and $\tilde{\mathcal{U}}$, representing the non-perturbative and perturbative degrees of freedom, respectively.
 These subsectors live in their own effective metric backgrounds $ g_\mn$ and $ \tilde{g}_\mn $.
 The effective action that captures the marginal/relevant deformations of each subsector and their mutual interaction can be written as~\cite{Kurkela:2018dku, Mondkar:2023gld}

 in $d$-dimensional spacetime.
 Here ${S} $ and $\tilde{{S}} $ denote the effective actions of the subsectors, $ \mathcal{U}$ and $\tilde{\mathcal{U}}$, while $\phi $ and $ \tilde{\phi}$ collectively represent all matter fields in the two subsectors.
 The dimensionful parameters $ \gamma$ and $ \gamma '$ are semi-holographic couplings of mass dimension $ - d$; their ratio defines the dimensionless coupling $ \mathscr{R} := -\gamma^\prime/\gamma$.
 The effective metrics $ g_\mn$ and $\tilde{g}_\mn$ play the role of auxiliary fields and encode the marginal deformations of the respective subsectors.
 As mentioned earlier, the deformation is implemented by promoting $g_{\mu\nu}$ and $\tilde g_{\mu\nu}$ to local algebraic functionals of operators in the complementary subsector. {The couplings $\gamma$ and $\gamma'$ are of order $Q^{-d}$ with $Q$ the cut-off scale of the semi-holographic description, which is the saturation scale in the context of heavy-ion collisions \cite{Iancu:2014ava}}.